-You would have thought that Roddy McDowell had had enough of spending hours in the makeup chair, but he lobbied hard for the TV role.
+You would have thought that Roddy McDowell had had enough of spending hours in the makeup chair, but he lobbied hard to retain his part.
 Apparently, he had come to view Cornelius as his signature role, and come to think of it, he’s not wrong.

 It was kind of a demi-sequel to the first movie.
 Doctor Zeus was back, and he made specific mention of previous astronauts.
 For obvious reasons, they couldn’t reference Beneath the Planet of the Apes.
 Also, the humans were intelligent although still oppressed by the monkeys.